AntonC9018/Hopper_University_Paper/paper.md

 ### 3.2.3.
 A wrong turn?

 So, my initial idea was that the model should be separated from the view, but I did not know how to do it exactly.
-I did know of events (signals) and I did use it, but the realization that they can be used for communication between the view and the model has not come to me until lately.
+I did know of events (signals) and I did use them, but the realization that they can be used for communication between the view and the model has not come to me until lately.
 I just thought about this a little differently.
 I though about the view and the model as these two completely independent systems, the view being connected to the model with a tiny bridge.
 This can work, but it is not very scalable.
-Instead, the view should be connected to the model all over the place, via events, while the model knows nothing about the view.
+Instead, the view should be connected to the model at a multitude of points of contact, via events, with the model knowing nothing about the view.

 #### 3.2.3.1.
 The idea of a History